JalexSocial/rizzy.docs/content/docs/htmx/configuration.md

   noindex: false # false (default) or true
 ---

-In your application, HTMX configurations can be customized to tailor AJAX behavior and enhance user interactions.
 This document provides a comprehensive guide on configuring HTMX within your application.

 {{< callout context="note" title="Note" icon="info-circle" >}}
 The configuration portion or Rizzy was constructed based on HTMX head configuration.
 You can find more information about HTMX head configuration on the official [Htmx documentation site](https://htmx.org/docs/#config).